Updated: November 2019!

 The entire village of San Pedro is easily walkable in a short time; one could probably hit every street within a few hours.
 Make sure to get away from the main tourist hub near the docks and get lost in the winding streets higher up.

-Visit a church, the market, or kick a soccer ball around with some local kids.
+Pop into some of the local shops away from the crowds, or kick a soccer ball around with some local kids.
 San Pedro is such a relaxed town with so many friendly residents, it’s the perfect location to mingle with locals and get into the village life.

 Eating in San Pedro